day8/re-frame/docs/EPs/001-CaptureHandlerMetadata.md

   - XXX implications for Cursive - it currently special-cases re-frame registration function -- give ColinF a heads up??
   - XXX Dear God, consider changes to documentation/tutorials
   - XXX means giving up syntax sugar for reg-sub ?
   - XXX any format for `:doc` for display in HTML?
-Or just texual.
+Or just textual.